Self-paced

 A classification model is used to predict a category or the class of an observation.
 For example, we might have a model that predicts whether an email is spam (1) or not spam (0), or whether an image contains a dog, a cat, or a bird.
 Classification models are useful when the output variable is categorical.

-Metrics that can be applied to this type of models are as follows:
+Metrics that can be applied to these types of models are as follows:

 • Accuracy.
 Measures the percentage of predictions that the model got right with respect to the total it made.
-For example, how many e-mails the model managed to classify well.
+For example, how many emails did the model manage to classify well?

 • Recall.
 Measures the proportion of true positives that the model was able to identify.
-For example, how many emails that are actual spam the algorithm managed to identify well, removing the non-spam emails that it misclassified.
+For example, how many emails that are actual spam did the algorithm manage to identify well, removing the non-spam emails that it misclassified?

 • F1 score: This is the average of precision and recall.
 It is useful when classes are unbalanced.

-• AUC: Describes the probability that a model classifies a randomly chosen positive instance higher than a randomly chosen negative one.
+• Area Under the Curve (AUC): Describes the probability that a model classifies a randomly chosen positive instance higher than a randomly chosen negative one.

 Metrics for Regression Models